Vendicated/AliucordPlugins/Brainfuck/README.md

 [More info (Wikipedia)](https://en.wikipedia.org/wiki/Brainfuck)

-This plugin includes a brainfuck interpreter and a command to convert plain text to brainfuck, because who doesn't want to send
+This plugin includes both a command to interpret brainfuck (`/brainfuck`) and a command to convert plain text to brainfuck (`/tobrainfuck`), because who doesn't want to send
 ```bf
 >+++++++++[<+++++++++>-]<++++++.>+++++[<+++++>-]<-.++++++++.>+++++++++[<--------->-]<++++++.>+++[<--->-]
 <---.>++++++[<++++++>-]<+++++.>++++++[<------>-]<-----.>+++++++++[<+++++++++>-]<++.++.---.>++++[<---->-]